Obrary/public-site-assets/About/About-team.md

 ﻿
 ###Team
 We are a team of technologists, business leaders, product designers, and seasoned entrepreneurs -- all makers.
-We eat our dog food of making, building, and collaborating, not because we have to, or because it’s research, but because it’s so dang fun.
+We eat our dog food of making, building, and collaborating, not because we have to, or because it’s research, but because it’s so fun.

 <table>
 <tr>